- PlushCare

 Taken to control manic or hypomanic episodes.

-second-generation neuroleptics - these are antipsychotics medications.
+Second-generation neuroleptics - these are antipsychotic medications.
 Examples are Seroquel (antipsychotic), Abilify (antipsychotic) and Latuda (antipsychotic)

 Antidepressants